 your cities will be ruins

-9“In that day, declares the LORD, courage shall fail both king and officials.
-The priests shall be appalled and the prophets astounded.”
-10Then I said, “Ah, Lord GOD, surely you have utterly deceived this people and Jerusalem, saying, ‘It shall be well with you’, whereas the sword has reached their very life.”
+9On that day, says the LORD, courage shall fail the king and the officials; the priests shall be appalled and the prophets astounded.
+10Then I said, ‘Ah, Lord GOD, how utterly you have deceived this people and Jerusalem, saying, “It shall be well with you”, even while the sword is at the throat!’

 his chariots like the whirlwind;